sbordeyne/plugins-nodejs-sdk/README.md

 ### Plugin initialization

-When instanciating a plugin, you need to give him the main 'processing' function that he will process everytime a Request is being received.
+When instantiating a plugin, you need to give him the main 'processing' function that he will process every time a Request is being received.

 #### AdRenderer initialization
 ``` js